Choose a Site

 Adding additional non-alcoholic liquid to your vodka cocktail can bring the ABV down.
 As you add more mixers, you add more volume, so the percentage of alcohol to overall drink size drops.

 Something to look out for is the amount of spirits a recipe calls for and opt for smaller portions.
-All of the following cocktail recipes have 1.5oz of GREY GOOSE® or less per serving.
+All of the following cocktail recipes have 50 ml of GREY GOOSE® or less per serving.

-If you choose to go with Grey Goose Vodka, which has an ABV of 40%, you can still lower its alcohol content and elevate its flavor by adding different types of soda.
-The Boardwalk adds grapefruit soda while the Flying East uses the unexpected base of a lime and yuzu soda.
+If you choose to go with Grey Goose Vodka, which has an ABV of 40%, you can still lower its alcohol content and elevate its flavour by adding different types of soda.
+The Boardwalk adds grapefruit soda for a light, refreshing taste.
 You can also explore more ways to create your own vodka seltzer.

 You can also serve your cocktails in a tall glass with extra ice to bring down the alcohol content even more.
 While the Classic Martini Cocktail may be known for being a stiff drink, you can find a lower ABV version of it in our Long Martini Cocktail — vodka, vermouth and ginger ale served in a tall glass.